-- Number of OHS grants provided to local jurisdictions - Number of callouts documented by MOHS Activity Reports. - Number of Mission Assignment numbers issued by the Mississippi Emergency Management Agency for calls. - Number of relevant training classes made available for Task Force personnel. - Number of documented training exercises in which Task Force personnel participate. - An increase in certified personnel on the Task Forces and Bomb Squads. - Number of Bomb Squad callouts documented by the Bureau of Alcohol, Tobacco, Firearms, and Explosives Bomb, Arson, Tracking System.
-Statewide Goal #2: To Strengthen Capabilities, Cyber and Data Security.
-Relevant Benchmark #2:

-- Establish the Mississippi Cyber Unit (MCU). - Establish a Statewide centralized Cyber Threat Protection Program (CTPP) for the state of Mississippi. - Establish a Statewide Cyber Threat Intelligence Group (CTIG) unit for the state of Mississippi. - Establish a statewide Cyber Incident Response Team (CIRT) to aid in mitigating - cyber threats rapidly. - Development of cyber forensics technician who specializes in cyber technology to assist law enforcement agencies in dealing with cyber-crimes.
+- Number of callouts documented by MOHS Activity Reports. - Number of relevant training classes and exercises made available for Task Force personnel. - Number of certified personnel on the Task Forces and Bomb Squads.
+Statewide Goal #2: To Strengthen Capabilities, Cybersecurity and Data Security.
+Relevant Benchmark #2: - Establish a Statewide centralized Cybersecurity Threat Protection Program (CTPP) and Statewide Cybersecurity Threat Intelligence Group (CTIG) unit.
+Establish a statewide Cybersecurity Incident Response Team (CIRT) to aid in mitigating cybersecurity threats. - Development of training programs and social awareness campaigns focused on best practices and techniques for cybersecurity protections.
 Statewide Goal #3: To Enhance and Support Community-Level Homeland Security Preparedness.
 Relevant Benchmark #3:

-- Number of MOHS initiated trainings, number of attendees, and MOHS supported exercises in support of active shooter and civil disturbance incidents. - Number of trainings provided to designated personnel and number of attendees in support of all public and private schools in Mississippi. - Number of elementary, middle school, and high school students receiving training in preparation for natural disasters, man-made events, and terrorism events. - Number of grants awarded to state and local agencies, increasing number of CERT teams in MS. Statewide Goal #4: To establish a safer environment for Mississippi's citizens, schools, and Critical Infrastructure.
+• Number of MOHS initiated trainings, number of attendees, and MOHS supported exercises in support of active shooter and civil disturbance incidents.
+Statewide Goal #4: To establish a safer environment for Mississippi's citizens, schools, and Critical Infrastructure.
 MOHS will utilize school intelligence analysts and sworn agents to work with state, local, and federal partners in preparing, protecting, and responding to threats and acts of violence.
 This goal will be accomplished by conducting training, education, response, and investigative support.
 Relevant Benchmark #4:

-- Hire agents and analysts to support local law enforcement and MOHS mission and programs, including the Mississippi Safe Schools Task Force. - Create new courses facilitated by MOHS to support local jurisdictions in this effort. - Number of school security assessments completed. - Statewide threat assessment completed by the Mississippi Analysis and Information Center.
+- Support local law enforcement and MOHS mission and programs, including the Mississippi Safe Schools Task Force. - Number of school security assessments completed.

 Statewide Goal #5: To coordinate completion of the annual Threat and Hazard Identification Risk Assessment (THIRA) and the Stakeholder Preparedness Review (SPR).
 All recipients of HSGP funds are required to complete this risk assessment.
 Relevant Benchmark #5:

-- Number of liaisons established and maintained with federal, state, and local government agencies. - Meet all identified timelines as set forth by MOHS and the Mississippi - Emergency Management Agency (MEMA). - Completion of the CPG101, NIMS Implementation Assessment, and Post Assessment. - Completion and submission of assessments to FEMA by the December 31st deadline.
+- Number of liaisons established and maintained with federal, state, and local government agencies. - Completion and submission of assessments to FEMA by the December 31st deadline.
 Statewide Goal #6: Increase the capabilities of the Mississippi Analysis and Information Center to a fully operational level.
 Relevant Benchmarks #6: